Twisted duality for embedded graphs: Medial graphs and the ribbon group action

-Using the relationships among partial duals, twisted duals and medial graphs, we can apply results of Las Vergnas (\cite{Las78}) and Kotzig (\cite{Ko66}) to deduce some properties of the orbits under the ribbon group action.
+We can also use the relationships among partial duals, twisted duals and medial graphs, together with a result of Las~Vergnas \cite{Las78} and Kotzig \cite{Ko66}, to deduce some properties of the orbits under the ribbon group action.